nishtha47/ETL_Project_Data/README.md

 		🔹 Steps:

-			Extract PatientName
+			1.Extract PatientName
-			Check if it is shorter than 2 characters or longer than 50 characters 📌 Expectation: Patient names must be between 2 and 50 characters.
+			2.Check if it is shorter than 2 characters or longer than 50 characters 📌 Expectation: Patient names must be between 2 and 50 characters.

 ✅ Scenario 4:*Validate PatientName Contains No Special Characters*